 A D&I perspective is essential for expanding globally and domestically, as well as for developing services for diverse customers.

-Of course, the more members with diverse values there are, the more difficult it becomes to reach a consensus.
-Internal discussions take that much more time and energy.
+Of course, the more diversity within the organization, the more difficult it becomes to reach a consensus.
+Members bring their diverse values and perspectives, causing internal discussions to take that much more time and energy.

 Look at iPhones and Google’s services.
-They’re very simple, used throughout the world, regardless of the users’ backgrounds.
-They don’t need instruction manuals because they focus on universal elements among diverse values.
+They’re very simple, used by people throughout the world.
+They don’t need instruction manuals because they focus on universal elements common to all worldviews.

 This is not just something for internet companies to think about.
 It’s an attitude that any consumer-focused business needs to have.

-We want to overcome the boundaries of nationality and gender, but we want go further than that, to create an environment that respects diverse experiences and perspectives.
-That’s why we’ve established a D&I Council as an organization directly under me, and we’ll continue to take it seriously.
+We want to not only overcome the boundaries of nationality and gender, but to go further than that, to create an environment that respects diverse experiences and perspectives.
+That’s why we’ve established the D&I Council as an organization directly under me, to work directly on creating that kind of workplace.

-Organizations do not change immediately, but I have high expectations that we’ll be able to establish a concept of D&I unique to Mercari, working year by year to keep making progress.
+Our organizations are not going to change overnight but by making steady efforts, year by year, I have high expectations that we’ll be able to establish a concept of D&I unique to Mercari.

 With its foundation firm, what’s next for Mercari?

-It’s important to make correct decisions, not quick decisions.
+That’s why it’s important to make correct decisions—not quick decisions.

-But what’s correct at the time will depend on where the company is at the time and what we’re trying to do.
+But what constitutes a correct choice depends on where the company is at the time and what we’re trying to do.
 Nobody can really know whether it’s the right decision in the moment.

-That’s why I try to collect as much information as I can and decide after considering all my opinions.
-Even if we come to a conclusion that isn’t my own first choice, if everyone discusses it and agrees, in the end we can sort of “disagree and commit.”
+That’s why I try to collect as much information as I can and decide after considering everyone’s opinions.
+Even if we come to a conclusion that isn’t my own first choice, if everyone discusses it and agrees, in the end we can do what we call “disagree and commit.”

-If something goes wrong, we go back to our minutes, have another discussion about what wasn’t considered, admit our mistakes and make a course correction.
+If something goes wrong, we go back to our meeting minutes, have another discussion about what wasn’t considered, admit our mistakes, and make a course correction.

-Currently, the number of users on the Mercari flea market app has expanded to 19.04 million users per month, and the total distribution amount has expanded to 756.6 billion yen annually.
+Currently, the number of users on the Mercari marketplace app has expanded to 19.04 million users per month, and our gross merchandise value (GMV) has expanded to 756.6 billion yen annually.

 We started Merpay in November 2017 to provide financial services.
 It began trading on the Tokyo Stock Exchange (TSE) Mothers in June of 2018.

-From here on, we’re working to double or triple the number of Mercari users in Japan, while at the same time providing solutions through technology to improve safety and security.
+From here on, we’re working to double or triple the number of Mercari users in Japan, while introducing new tech to further improve safety and security.

 Transparency leads to success in the global marketplace.
 But we can’t really call Mercari a global product just based on our track record in Japan and the US.
 We’re going to keep challenging ourselves and expanding.

 We set up Souzoh, Inc. in January of 2021 to support the planning, development, and operation of new businesses.
-And in April we lauched Mercoin, Inc., to plan and develop cryptocurrency and blockchain services.
+This was followed by the launch of Mercoin, Inc. in April, which will focus on planning and developing cryptocurrency and blockchain services.

 None of this would have been possible three years ago.
-But now we know more about financial business licenses and legal compliance, knowledge we’ve cultivated at Mercari, and we have a track record of increasing profitability.
+But now we know more about financial business licenses and legal compliance, we have the knowledge we’ve cultivated at Mercari, and we have a track record of increasing profitability.

-Souzoh closed in 2019, but the people we brought on and the lessons we learned there have built the foundations for new businesses.
+The original Souzoh closed its doors in 2019, but the people we brought on and the lessons we learned there have built the foundations for new businesses.
 Now it’s time for us to think about taking on new challenges with a new, improved Souzoh.

 Today, Mercari has grown into a large organization of more than 1,700 people.

-We have an opportunity now to use the assets we’ve built up to establish new businesses that can have a greater impact on the world.
+We have an opportunity now to use the assets we’ve amassed to establish new businesses that can have a greater impact on the world.

 There seems to be a kind of preconceived notion that the bigger an organization becomes, the more they play it safe and take things slow.
 I can tell you, that’s not the case for Mercari.

-We’ve focused on our three businesses and had a great response, so now we’re ready to expand our peripheral businesses with Mercari at the core.
+We’ve seen a great response to our three businesses, so now we’re ready to expand into more peripheral businesses with Mercari at the core.

 As a tech company, we are in the expansion phase.
-That’s the future of Mercari.
+Let’s see where that expansion takes us.